agude/agude.github.io/_drafts/2019-04-15-python_patterns_total_ordering.md

   the built-in classes.
 Here I'll show you how to do it while minimizing boilerplate.
 image: /files/patterns/biologia_centrali_americana_coronella_annulata.jpg
 image_alt: >
-  A drawing of a red, black, and yellow milk snake.
+  A drawing of a red, black, and yellow milk snake from Biologia Centrali Americana.
 categories: python_patterns
 ---